dsafxP/carnage/docs/man.carnage.md

 # CONFIGURATION
 A default configuration file is automatically generated at: ~/.config/carnage/carnage.toml

+It is automatically reset to default when a key is missing or is unparseable.

 The file uses the [TOML](https://toml.io/) format and contains the following sections and options:

 ## [global]